estii20/perfect_pointes/README.md

 Cursive or Script Fonts: Dancing Script for headings or decorative elements, to add a touch of elegance.

-Heading and Body Text Font Pairing:Dancing Script for headings with a sans-serif font Lato for body text to create a contrast that enhances readability while maintaining an elegant feel.
+Heading and Body Text Font Pairing:

+    - Dancing Script for headings with a sans-serif font.
+    - Lato for body text to create a contrast that enhances readability while maintaining an elegant feel.

 __Accessibility aims:__

-The chosen fonts and colours were chosen to meet accessibility standards for readability and contrast, especially for users with visual impairments.
+The fonts and colours were chosen to meet accessibility standards for readability and contrast, especially for users with visual impairments.

-Maintain consistency in font styles and colours throughout the website for a cohesive and professional appearance.
+The aim is to maintain consistency in font styles and colours throughout the website for a cohesive and professional appearance.

 __Wireframes__